-Locals petitioned and finally got the station reopened on May the 5th 1975 the station reopened still called Magdalen Road.
+Locals petitioned and finally got the station reopened on May the 5th, 1975.
+The station reopened, still called Magdalen Road.

-Network South East sign of Magdalen Road
+Network SouthEast sign of Magdalen Road.

 Credit archant via Facebook

 The new platform at Watlington.

 The next two pictures are taken from the side of the station where roughly the old track bed would of been leaving Magdalen Road towards Wisbech

-Bridge number three crossing Stow road
+The third bridge crossing Stow road